MicrocontrollersDev/Alternatives/SkyblockReinvented.md

 # SkyblockReinvented Alternatives

-This mod is basically a ripoff of other mods.
-Use the original mods instead.
+This mod is takes much of its code from other mods.
+It is recommended to use other mods instead.

 ## Items